karstengresch/agentur/README.md

 ### Fact And Enrichment

 #### Fact
-A fact is information that can be proofed.
-It differs from commentary, opinion statement or assertion.
+A fact is *actual* information that can be proven.
+It differs from e.g. commentary, opinion statement or assertion.

 It answers the questions: